brimdata/zed/README.md

 This repository contains tools and components used to organize, search, analyze, and store Zed data, including:

-* The [zq](cmd/zq/README.md) command line tool for searching and analyzing data
+* The [zed](cmd/zed/README.md) command line tool managing, searching, and querying a Zed lake
-* The [zqd](ppl/cmd/zqd/README.md) daemon, which serves a REST API to manage and query Zed data lakes, and is the backend for the [Brim](https://github.com/brimdata/brim) application
-* The [zapi](cmd/zapi/README.md) command line tool, for interacting with the API provided by zqd
 * The [Zed language](docs/language/README.md) documentation
 * The [Zed formats](docs/formats/README.md) specifications and documentation

-We believe the Zed data architecture provides a powerful foundation for the modern data lake and are actively developing tools and software components for the emerging "Zed data lake".

 ## Installation